nferrara100/python-json/prevalical/README.md

 ./index.py --help # For more options.
 ```

-This python command line utility accepts text files and outputs basic statistics on the
+Prevalical accepts text files and outputs basic statistics on the frequency of a given
-frequency of a given word or phrase in them.
-If no word or phrase is provided it
+word or phrase in them.
+If no word or phrase is provided it defaults to the most common
-defaults to the most common long words.
-It requires rich to format its output and Pytest
+long words.
+It requires rich to format its output and Pytest to run the test suite.
+It
-to run the test suite.
-It is case insensitive and supports searching for phrases when
+is case insensitive and supports searching for phrases when quotation marks are used.
+By
-quotation marks are used.
-By default it reads from the `example_data` directory, but
-supports any directory.
+default it reads from the `example_data` directory, but supports any directory.

 Given more time, the following additional features could be implemented: